A constant calm

 We move toward these when we:

-- Have access to all our options – ie. we can see there are different choices/routes we can take in any given moment
+- Have access to all our options – ie. we can see there are different choices/routes we can take at any given moment

 - Don’t get stuck in a place/feeling/experience – ie. we can experience sadness or disappointment etc. and move through it to the next experience